robertamanta/e-commerce-app/README.md

 ## Installation

-1. In the project directory, you can follow the steps below to download the dependencies:
+In the project directory, you can follow the steps below to download the dependencies:
-  Install with npm:
+   - Install with npm:
-      - npm i
+      `npm i`
-  Install with yarn:
+   - Install with yarn:
-      - yarn
+      `yarn`

-2.In the project directory, you can run:
+In the project directory, you can run:
-  Run with npm:
+   - Run with npm:
-      - npm run
+      `npm run`
-  Run with yarn:
+   - Run with yarn:
-      - yarn start
+      `yarn start`